Charles S. FairfaxDemocratic

 Married: Ada (neice of US Senator John C. Calhoun)

 Military Service: ARMY (Pyramid Lake War of 1860)

 Died: April 7, 1869 in Baltimore, Maryland

 1846-1869: Held the title of the 10th Lord Fairfax of Cameron

 1861: Fairfax hosted a duel for Charles W. Piercy and Daniel Showalter.
 Piercy died after being shot in the duel.

 1868: Chairman of the California Delegation, Democratic National Convention

-- PLACENAME: The town of Fairfax, named for Charles S. Fairfax, was built on the former grounds of his estate (called "Bird’s Nest Glen").
+- PLACENAME: The town of Fairfax, named for Charles S. Fairfax, was built on the former grounds of the estate (called "Bird’s Nest Glen") given to him as a wedding present by Alfred Taliaferro.
 California Historic Landmark #679 marks the former location of the Bird’s Nest Glen, now the "Marin Town & Country Club".